Special Tour Plans

 3. Vinyl records hunting tour

 You may not know that Tokyo is the world’s largest used vinyl record market, but it is true.
 Tokyo has more record shops than any other city in the world.
 It is famous not just because of the number of shops, but because of the quality of products.
 No matter what your musical preferences might be, the variety at these establishments is sure to satisfy you.
-I can satisfy this kind of very unique guiding request, too.
+I can fulfill this kind of unique guiding request, too.